-The associates are Doverie Obedinen Holding AD and Sopharma Properties REIT (Note 1.2).
+The associates are Doverie Obedinen Holding AD, Sopharma Properties REIT, Sopharma buildings REIT, ODO Alenpharm-plus, OOO Galenpharm and ODO Medzhel (Note 1.2).

 2.3.
 Consolidation principles

 The consolidated financial statements include the financial statements of the parent company and the subsidiaries, the joint ventures and the associates, prepared as at 31 December, which is the reporting date of the Group's financial year.
 The 'economic entity' assumption has been applied in the consolidation whereas for the measurement of non-controlling interest in business combinations and other forms of acquisition of subsidiaries for which the 'proportionate share of net assets' method has been chosen.